tensorflow/tfjs-models/hand-detection/README.md

 For each hand, it contains a prediction of the handedness (left or right), a confidence score of this prediction, as well as an array of keypoints.
 MediaPipeHands returns 21 keypoints.
-Each keypoint contains x, y, and name.
+Each keypoint contains x, y, z, and name.

 Example output:
 ```